-On Friday 27th October 2017, the second industry-wide crisis simulation exercise was conducted.
-45 financial institutions practiced their crisis management response to a systemic threat to Hong Kong, strengthening the resilience of this world-class financial services centre.
+On October 18th 2019, the third industry wide simulation exercise was conducted.
+42 financial institutions participated, practicing their response to a pandemic and subsequent impact from an opportunistic cyber attack, strengthening the resilience of this world-class financial services centre.

 In January 2018, Adam Harbord of OnSolve-SendWordNow demonstrated how their product makes them a leading provider of on-demand alerting for urgent communication.

 In November 2017, Graeme Orsborn of EverBridge presented how this enterprise software application helps automate the delivery of critical information to help keep people safe and business running.